Windsor Castle crossbow ‘assassin’ admitted having ‘harsh purpose’

 “That he did take on another identity is undeniable and that makes this feel psychotic rather than fantasy.
 He never thought he had become a Sith Lord.

-Mr Justice Hilliard noted Chail was able to make preparations, travel to Windsor and apologise for what he was about to do in his homemade video despite his mental illness.
+Mr Justice Hilliard noted that Chail was able to make preparations, travel to Windsor and apologise for what he was about to do in his home-made video despite his mental illness.

 The judge asked: “What factors are you looking for to try to assess the degree to which he is psychotic?”